byuccl/ddr_rowhammer/beam-test/README.md

 Test Setup
 * Disable L2 cache for DRAM (so processor is always reading actual DRAM rather than cached values)

-## FPGA Test

-In this experiment, the FPGA is placed in the beam and the DRAM is shielded as best we can.
-We expect few DRAM errors (although they may occur occasionally from secondaries).
-We expect most errors (if not all) to occur from the FPGA processor and memory controller.
-In this experiment we want to have both a TMR and non-TMR version of the FPGA circuitry so we can evalaute the improvement in controller/processor reliability using TMR.
-The purpose of this test is as follows:
-  * Measure the cross section of the overall processor system (with TMR and without TMR)
-    * Measure the processor cross section independent of the controller (we assume the memory controller has a larger cross section)
-    * Measure the cross section of the controller (indpeendent of the processor)
-  * Identify specific DDR controller failure modes (and their cross sections)
-  * Experiment with DDR controller recovery mechanisms FI occurs

-Test Procedure
-* Power up and Configure the FPGA (SD-CARD config and boot so no additional step is needed
-  * Pexpect to check and see if it is booted properly (before issuing more commands)
-* Start BIST check
-  * Full write of memory in fixed sized chunks
-  * Full reads of memory in fixed sized chunks
-* Small DRAM errors
-  * Just record DRAM errors.
-No need to scrub (they will be scrubbed on next cycle)
-  * We expect few DRAM errors (only those "in flight" within the FPGA)
-* Large DRAM error count (some sort of a SEFI)
-  * Various recover mechanisms: scrub mode registers, recalibration/initialize, repower
-* If the processor hangs and doesn't respond (PEXPECT)
-  * Try a remote reset (PMOD I/O?
-BSCAN?)
-  * Repower

 ## Test